Willgunter/Discord-Clone/README.md

     - Found out how to get it to work ( calc() in css can combine 100vh and pixel values), frontend now looks like its coming together now

+    - Copying more and more of look and feel of Discord, this time I am making the message bar look more realistic and the channel links look more realistic, especially when you hover over them.
+Also, I added a global background color so if I zoomed in too fast, the edges of html components wouldn't flash white.
+It's really the small things that matter most.
+Next thing to work on is wild card routes in order to get us ready for user authentication.
+We should probably send Mr. Hodgin our resume before we do that though

 ## Resources I used
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)